New York City Cruise Ship Accident Lawyers

 require that suit be filed in Florida or California.
 If you have been

-injured on a cruise ship, it is imperative that you immediately seek advice from an experienced
+injured on a cruise ship, it is imperative that you immediately seek advice

-personal injury lawyer that has been through this process before can be
+personal injury lawyer that has been through this process before can be invaluable in

-and preserves evidence that may be vital to the success of the victim's case.
+evidence that may be vital to the success of the victim's case.

 Experienced Trial Attorneys